 In the New Jerusalem, the apostle John sees a river flowing from “the throne of God and of the Lamb,” and “on each side of the river stood the tree of life. . . .
 And the leaves of the tree are for the healing of the nations” (Revelation 22:1–2).
 In Eden, we rebelled against God and were banished from the tree of life (Genesis 3:24).
 In the end, God graciously restores our access to the tree of life.
 This access is provided through Jesus Christ, the Lamb of God who takes away the sin of the world (John 1:29).

 Right now, every sinner is invited to know Christ and to receive eternal life: “Let the one who is thirsty come; and let the one who wishes take the free gift of the water of life” (Revelation 22:17).

 How can you know that you have eternal life?
-First of all, confess your sin before a holy God.
-Then, accept God’s provision of a Savior on your behalf.
+First of all, confess your sin before our holy God.
+Then accept God’s provision of a Savior on your behalf.
 “Everyone who calls on the name of the Lord will be saved” (Romans 10:13).
 Jesus Christ, the Son of God, died for your sins, and He rose again the third day.
-Believe this good news; trust the Lord Jesus as your Savior, and you will be saved (Acts 16:31; Romans 10:9–10).
+Believe this good news; trust the Lord Jesus as your Savior, and you will be saved (Acts 16:31; Romans 10:9 –10).

 John puts it so simply: “God has given us eternal life, and this life is in his Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life” (1 John 5:11–12).